sintefenergy/shop-documentation/book/examples/yaml_standard/yaml_standard.md

       timeresolution:
         2018-02-27 00:00:00: 1

-+++

 (yaml:model)=
 ### model
 The "model" part defines all objects and attributes defined/set in the SHOP model as well as the values of the defined attributes.
-The upper three levels of this part are nested [Maps](#Map).
+The upper three levels of this part are nested [Maps](yaml:map).

 The uppermost level, referred to as the “object type level”, is a map with keys for each object type present in the case.